 Hi!
 I'm Caroline.

-I’m a producer and researcher for High Noon Entertainment, currently working on new series development for HGTV and the Travel Channel.
-I’m also a freelance journalist for the New York Times, VICE, The Atlantic and others.
-Previously, I studied English and psychoanalysis at Colorado College – where I graduated magna cum laude and Phi Beta Kappa – and narrative writing at Harvard, the University of Cambridge and the Lighthouse Writers Workshop.
-I'm curious and creative, a student and a storyteller.
-I live in Denver, where I mountain bike, ski, do yoga, follow my dog around and draw dumb cartoons. >
+I’m a film producer and a journalist for the New York Times, VICE, The Atlantic and others.
+Previously, I was an associate producer for High Noon Entertainment, where I worked on new series development for HGTV, Animal Planet and the Travel Channel.
+I studied English and psychoanalysis at Colorado College – where I graduated magna cum laude and Phi Beta Kappa – and narrative nonfiction at Harvard, the University of Cambridge and the Lighthouse Writers Workshop.
+I'm curious and creative, a perpetual student and a storyteller.
+I was born, raised and still live in Denver, where I mountain bike, ski, do yoga, follow my dog around, and draw dumb cartoons and other stuff.

 The New York Times, June 2018 | Why You Can’t Really Trust Negative Online Reviews | Research suggests that people heed negative reviews more than positive ones — despite their questionable credibility.